-Our Honors Program in Political Science challenges you to explore politics in three ways: first, by taking and excelling in coursework; second, by engaging in in-depth research in order to produce a thesis; and third, by experiencing the practical world of politics and government.
-It is the most stimulating intellectual enterprise in which an undergraduate can engage, demanding dedication and the ability to exercise independent judgment.
+The Honors Program in Political Science challenges you to explore politics in three ways: first, by taking and excelling in advanced coursework; second, by engaging in original research in order to produce a thesis; and third, by experiencing the practical world of politics and government.
+It is the most stimulating intellectual enterprise in which an undergraduate can engage, demanding dedication, creativity, and the ability to exercise independent judgment.

-The faculty advisor must complete the reference sheet, evaluating the student’s potential success in the project.
-After the application is signed by the student and by the faculty advisor, the form must be submitted to the department to be approved by the Director of Advanced Programs and the Department Chair.
-Once all of the necessary signatures and approvals have been met, the complete application should be signed by the PO Departmental Advisor.
+The faculty advisor must complete the recommendation form, evaluating the student’s potential success in the project.
+After the form is signed by the faculty advisor, the faculty member should submit it to the Department’s Undergraduate Advisor.
+Once all of the application forms have been submitted along with the appropriate signatures, the complete application will be considered for admittance to the program.

-Deadlines to submit applications for Honors Program are as follows:
+The deadline to submit applications for the Honors Program is May 15.

 Current HP Students

-Program rules, guidelines, and community resources can be found at the HP Blackboard site.
+Program rules, guidelines, and community resources can be found at the Advanced Programs Blackboard Learn site.